Overview

 Step 1: Navigate to Telephony Settings

-- Select Asterisk (ARI) as your provider
+- Select Asterisk ARI as your provider

 Step 2: Enter Your ARI Credentials